jdshaw/component_report/README.md

 Component Report plugin
 =======================

-Support selection of Resource and Archival Object records from search results, browse listings and the record tree view into a "cart" to allow for a component report to tbe generated.
+Support selection of Resource and Archival Object records from search results, browse listings and the record tree view into a "cart" to allow for a component report to be generated.

 ## Installing it